madetech/blog/posts/polyglot.md

 # Polyglot disciplines

+As a polyglot software engineer, I have discovered some disciplines, which I have found beneficial to me.
+My hope is that readers of this article will find the experience I share here profitable to their endeavours as polyglots (or indeed as monoglots).

 ## Problems

 One of the biggest problems with switching between programming languages is the context switching.
 Remembering what operator is used to perform a particular language essential function e.g. `;` and `.` for statement termination or `.` or `->` for object member access.